 Can I Give My Dog Muscle Relaxers?
 Answer: No

-Consider that, the contents in muscle relaxer medicines can impair your dog’s nervous system.
-Mild forms of intoxication can result in weakness and depression and you will notice that your pet dog is having mood swings too.
-Worse cases of muscle relaxant intoxication can lead to disorientation, seizures, coma, and yes – even death.
+Muscle relaxer medicines can impair your dog’s nervous system.
+Mild forms of intoxication may result in weakness and depression.
+You might notice that your pet dog is having mood swings as well.
+Worse cases of muscle relaxant intoxication can lead to disorientation, seizures, coma and even death.

 Some dogs are more vulnerable than others and can easily be affected by drug overdose or misuse.
-Puppies and small breeds particularly have lower stamina than older and larger type of breeds.
-This is mainly because drugs can affect a dog depending on the size and weight.
-That’s why it is always important that the proper dosage is always followed in giving medicines (whether its people medicine or dog medicine).
+Puppies and small breeds are particularly more vulnerable than older and larger dogs.
+This is mainly because drugs can affect a dog depending on their size and weight.
+That’s why it’s always important that proper dosage is followed when giving medicines (whether it’s people medication or dog medicine).

 Senior dogs can be easily affected by improper medication too.
 Just like in people, older dogs have lower stamina than younger dogs.
-Their tolerance level is so low that their bodies can easily react to medicines that are not suited to them.
-The liver, kidney and heart organs can easily fail in older dogs.
+Their tolerance level is lower and their bodies can easily react poorly to medicines that are not suited to them.
+The liver, kidney and heart organs can fail in older dogs.

 You should also be particularly careful if your dog has an existing health problem.
-If your dog already has known issues of heart, liver and kidney problems, giving him or her improper food and medicine can trigger an early failure of one particular organ.
+If your dog already has known issues of heart, liver and kidney problems, giving them improper food and medicine can trigger an early failure of one particular organ.

-First of all, you should know which types of medicines are safe and which types of medicines are harmful to the canine breed.
-And before giving any type of medicine to your doggy friend, you should consult a vet first about the proper dosage in administering said medicine.
+Know which types of medicines are safe and which types are harmful to the canine breed.
+Before giving any type of medicine, including a muscle relaxer, to your doggy friend please consult with a vet first.
+They’ll know the proper dosage in administering said medicine.